 In just a few weeks, many families around the world will be gathering for multi-course meals to celebrate the Lunar New Year (also known as Chinese New Year).
-January 24th marks the end of the Year of the Pig and on January 25th the Year of the Rat begins.
+February 11th marks the end of the Year of the Rat and on February 12th the Year of the Ox begins.

 The Lunar New Year is celebrated by the Chinese, Vietnamese, Japanese, Korean, Mongolians and Tibetans.
 Many of the festivities center around food and dishes are chosen because they symbolize health, prosperity, or luck.

 Here are 12 foods and their symbolic meanings that you might find during Lunar or Chinese New Year:

 1. Lettuce / Vegetables

 Green leafy vegetables symbolize wealth and prosperity.

 Usually served whole for New Year meals, a chicken represents family togetherness.

 Dumplings appear on many New Year menus as they represent increased wealth in the coming year.